Home Articles Selecting the Right Battery Size

 Figuring the Range Needed

 What range do you really need?
 First, we assume you are home charging.
 If not, that adds some complications as you need to figure out where and how often you plan to charge.
 At home, you should be able to fully charge each night.
-While you can charge to 100% anytime, note that Tesla recommends a 90% charge to improve battery longevity unless you need it for longer trips.
+While you can charge to 100% anytime, note that Tesla recommends a 80% charge to improve battery longevity unless you need it for longer trips.
 You shouldn’t worry much about this, and use 100% whenever you need to.
+For some base model 3 and Y with LFP batteries, you can charge to 100% all the time without any longevity concerns.

 Step through each of these scenarios and check what range is necessary: